Sequential Fundraising and Mutual Insurance: Abstract

 \section{Abstract}

-Seed fundraising for ventures often takes place by sequentially approaching potential contributors, whose decisions are observed by other contributors.
+Seed fundraising for ventures often takes place by sequentially approaching potential contributors, who make observable decisions.
 The fundraising succeeds when a target number of investments is reached.
-When a single investment suffices, this setting resembles the classic information cascades model.
-However, when more than one investment is needed, the solution is radically different and exhibits surprising complexities.
-We analyze a setting where contributors' levels of information are i.i.d. draws from a known distribution, and find strategies in equilibrium for all.
-We show that participants rely on {\em social insurance}, i.e., invest despite having unfavorable private information, relying on future player strategies to protect them from loss. {\em Delegation} is an extreme form of social insurance where a contributor will unconditionally invest, effectively delegating the decision to future players.
-In a typical fundraising, early contributors will invest unconditionally, stopping when the target is ``close enough'', thus {\em de facto} delegating the business of determining fundraising success or failure to the last contributors.
+Though resembling classic information cascades models, its behavior is radically different, exhibiting surprising complexities.
+Assuming a common distribution for contributors' levels of information, we show that participants rely on {\em mutual insurance}, i.e., invest despite unfavorable information, trusting future player strategies to protect them from loss. {\em Delegation} occurs when contributors invest unconditionally, empowering the decision to future players.
+Often, all early contributors delegate, in effect empowering the last few contributors to decide the outcome.
+Similar dynamics hold in sequential voting, as in voting in committees.